-During his career, he also served as a magistrate judge for seven years and was the Chief of Police of Lawrenceville for six years.
-Under his leadership, the Gwinnett County Sheriff’s Office became one of the first agencies in Georgia to place the Sex Offender Registry on the Internet and was the first Sheriff’s Office to become a state certified law enforcement agency.
+During his career, Sheriff Conway served as a magistrate judge for seven years and as the Chief of Police of Lawrenceville for six years.
+He was elected sheriff in 1996 and is currently serving in his fifth term of office.
+Under his leadership, the Gwinnett County Sheriff’s Office became one of the first agencies in Georgia to place the Sex Offender Registry on the Internet and was the first sheriff’s office in Georgia to become a state certified law enforcement agency.

 Since being elected, Sheriff Conway has seen his office grow from a staff of 320 to over 700.
 He reinstated the Fugitive Unit to the Field Operations Division in 1997 to apprehend the most dangerous and elusive criminals.
 In 2009, he established the 287(g) federal immigration program, which allows specially trained deputies to identify and place detainers on illegal immigrants arrested in Gwinnett County, leading to a substantial reduction in the jail population.

 Other projects include an expansion of the county jail approved by voters in 2002 and the start of Operation Second Chance – a program that rescues dogs from euthanasia at the Gwinnett County Animal Welfare and Enforcement Center, placing them with inmates for obedience training in preparation for adoption to the public.
 The program is supported by volunteers and donations, operating at no cost to taxpayers.
 The majority of the cost is funded by its partner, Society of Humane Friends of Georgia.
 Since its inception in 2010, Operation Second Chance has rescued over 300 dogs.
 In 2013, the program added cats to the rescue effort and has rescued over 40 cats.